robstoll/atrium/apis/differences.md

 # List of APIs
 Atrium provides different APIs where the API differ in its style and the language in which it is written.
 You have the choice which one(s) you want to use.
-Hence it is up to you if you want to mix and match different styles or enforce just one style.
+Hence, it is up to you if you want to mix and match different styles or enforce just one style.

 Atrium provides so called bundle-modules which merely bundle dependencies (they do not provide additional functionality).
 These modules bundle: